 If DevOps sounds like a good fit for your organization’s needs but you want to make sure you get all the details right when it comes to implementation and version control, BMC is the IT solution partner you need.
-Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Flip the Switch to Continuous Delivery.
+Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Automate Cloud and DevOps Initiatives.

 - Faster service delivery: Agile releases that keep up with rapid demand

 - Visibility across data: Ensure compliance and data accuracy